sjl/.plan/README.markdown

 Did some more BIAL problems.
 Spent way too much time writing iterate drivers to make the problems themselves look clean.
 Oh well, I'll use them again some day.

+## 2019-03-09

+Browsed through `st`'s code a little bit.
+Seems fairly simple (at least as simple as a language as weak as C can be).

+More BIAL problems.
+Spent a bunch of time screwing around with iterate and lparallel for not a lot of benefit.
+Oh well.